FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     A list of NeXuS application definitions developed by FAIRmat can be found [here](https://fairmat-nfdi.github.io/nexus_definitions/){:target="_blank" rel="noopener"}

-    NexusDataConverter uses **readers** to interpret the raw data files, and then structures them according to the outlines of the **application definitions**
+    NexusDataConverter uses **readers** to interpret the raw data files, and then structures them according to the outlines of the **application definitions**.

 In the following examples, you will learn how to upload a raw file from a SPECS instrument in `.xml` format by using the *NexusDataConverter*.
 You will do this in two ways: